Searching for heavy Higgs in supersymmetric final states at the LHC: Summarising the cross sections and generator level cuts for the SM backgrounds

 \section{Summarising the cross sections and generator level cuts for the SM backgrounds}

+Here, we give a summary of the production cross section of the SM backgrounds and the cuts used while generating these backgrounds in {\tt MadGraph-2.6.5}.

 \acknowledgments We thank Rahool kumar Barman, Aravind Vijay, Alberto Escalante del Valle, Nishita Desai, Jean-Loic Kneur and Dirk Zerwas for helpful discussions at various stages of the work.
 The work of BB is supported by the Department of Science and Technology, Government of India, under the Grant Agreement number IFA13-PH-75 (INSPIRE Faculty Award).
 The work of RMG is supported by the Department of Science and Technology, India under Grant No. SR/S2/JCB-64/2007.
+The work of Najimuddin Khan is supported by the Department of Science and Technology, Government of INDIA under the SERB-Grant PDF/2017/00372.
 SK is supported by Elise-Richter grant project number V592-N27.
 We acknowledge Austrian - India WTZ-DAE exchange project number IN 15/2018.
 S.K. thanks IISc CHEP department for hospitality and WHEPP workshop, IIT Guwahati for hospitality where part of this work was completed.

 [2]{#2}